CS-Outreach-Session/Cyber-Hygiene/HackRF One/README.md

 # What is Social Engineering ?
-* The social engineering (SE) attack is manipulating the target (a person) to obtain information by a social engineer – an attacker.
+* The social engineering (SE) is manipulating the target (a person) to obtain information by a social engineer – an attacker.

 * Social Engineering is the most superior form of Cyber attacks attacks as users themselves are the attacks’ targets.